akmn35/new.dist/README.md

 #> [1] 0.4839414
 ```

-`pemd` Distribution function for a Maxwell distribution with
+`pemd` Distribution function for a Maxwell Distribution with scale
-scale(theta) parameter.
+(theta) paramete.

 ``` r
 library(new.dist)